We Don’t Like this Notice

 We Make a Living on Our Content

-Copy, graphics, interactive tools, tax information — all of our materials have been painstakingly produced, and are made available to clients who pay royalties.
+Copy/content, graphics, interactive tools, tax information — all of our materials carry an expense in their production, and are made available to clients who pay royalties.
 Royalty rights are considered to be assets (a form of a planned gift, in fact).
 Therefore, in addition to violating copyright laws, copying our materials is also considered theft.

 Whether you are a nonprofit or another vendor, know that we’ve started taking extreme measures to prevent this from happening.
 Please do not copy our content — you don’t want the legal hassle, and neither do we.
 The savings you realize by stealing will be more than negated by the fines and legal fees you incur.